teketekepon/overkill_calculator/README_eng.md

 This app for the clan battle in Princess Connect Re:Dive.

-When you try to "Overkill", you can calculate the carry-over time.
+When you try to "Overkill", you can calculate the carryover time.

 ## How to use